library(tidyverse)

 CNN (the Cable News Network) is widely considered a reputable news source.
 The Onion, on the other hand, is (according to Wikipedia) “an American news satire organization.
 It is an entertainment newspaper and a website featuring satirical articles reporting on international, national, and local news.”
 Another way of putting it - The Onion is “fake news” for entertainment purposes.

-In this exercise you will assess your ability to determine real news stories published on cnn.com from fake news stories published on theonion.com.
+In this exercise you will assess people’s ability to determine real news stories published on cnn.com from fake news stories published on theonion.com.

 Packages